parkand1/aws-modernization-workshop-with-sysdig-1/content/10_prerequisites/15_workspace_setup/23_cloud.md

 ### Explanation of the commands:

 Actions executed:
-:small_blue_diamond: Install jq- jq is a command-line tool for parsing JSON
+:small_blue_diamond: Install jq - jq is a command-line tool for parsing JSON

 :small_blue_diamond: Ensure temporary credentials aren’t already in place.